booleanean/ncw/deploy.md

-Deploy from git bash, it'll ask for credentials manage git from github desktop be very careful it doesn't accidentally include full name instead of pseudonym...
+Deploy from git bash (npm run deploy), it'll ask for credentials manage git from github desktop be very careful it doesn't accidentally include full name instead of pseudonym...